LSE Laidlaw Scholars Leadership and Research Programme

 First year

-In the first year, you will complete a fully-funded six-week immersive Leadership-in-Action project which will take place in summer between your first and second year of study (typically between late June and end of August, after your summer exams).
+In the first year, you will complete a fully-funded six-week immersive Leadership-in-Action project which will take place in summer between your first and second year of study (typically between late June and end of August, after your exams in spring term).
 This work-based learning placement (full-time) will allow you to gain valuable experience and develop relevant leadership skills beyond your programme of study.
-The project you will be working on will focus on work with a community in need and will take you out of your comfort zone.
-Appropriate work placements will be provided either by LSE Careers or by the Laidlaw Foundation.
+The project you will be working on will have to fulfil the following criteria:

 Second year

-In the second year, you will conduct a fully-funded six-week interdisciplinary group research project that will explore one specific aspect of leadership.
-This project will take place in summer between your second and third year of study and you will have a supervisor to support you and your peers.
+In the second year, you will conduct a fully-funded six-week, interdisciplinary group research project.
+This project will take place in summer between your second and third year of study.
 You will gain first-hand research experience while deepening your knowledge and reflection in the field of leadership.
-Working in a team with other Laidlaw Scholars towards a shared goal, you will also further develop your collaborative leadership skills.
+You will be working in a team with other Laidlaw Scholars towards a shared goal and develop your collaborative leadership skills.

-• Have the option to attend the annual Laidlaw conference which takes place at one of the partner universities (limited number of places available)
+• Have the option to attend (and present your work at) the annual Laidlaw conference which takes place at one of the partner universities (limited number of places available)

 Also, there will be plenty of opportunities to meet your fellow scholars during our programme-related evening seminars and events which are designed to help you become part of this dedicated learning community.

-For both, your work placement (6 weeks) and the research project (6 weeks), you will receive a stipend of £3,000 (that is, a stipend worth £6,000 for the entire programme).
-In addition, you will also have an allowance of £1,500 to cover any travel and project expenses.
+For your successful participation in year 1 and year 2 you will receive a stipend of £3,000 in each year (that is, a stipend worth £6,000 for the entire programme).
+In addition, you will also have an allowance of £1,800 to cover any travel and project expenses (mostly for the research project in year 2), which are paid retrospectively when proof of purchase is provided.
+Please carefully read the section “Your commitment as an LSE Laidlaw Scholar” below for more details.

 Why should you join?